-- protect any person from a risk to safety, health, or wellbeing, and/or - assist in the effective implementation and progress of any subsequent investigation or disciplinary process (whether to be conducted by the College or an external agency).
+• assist in the effective implementation and progress of any subsequent investigation or disciplinary process (whether to be conducted by the College or a contractor's employer or an external agency).

 The initial assessment may require the College to take precautionary measures, such as suspending the respondent while an investigation is taking place, or limiting contact between the parties concerned.
 Such action does not in any way prejudge or imply the outcome of any investigation.
-In the case of suspension, the College will ordinarily offer to arrange alternative accommodation for the respondent.
+In the case of suspension, the College will ordinarily offer to arrange alternative accommodation for the respondent if they reside on site.